caramirezal/ensambleDeSequenciasFastq/README.md

 path2 = "/home/carlos/scripts/ensambleDeSequenciasFastq/data/Illumina2.fq.gz"
 ```

-Once this is done the pipeline nextflow script can be executed by running
+Once this is done, the pipeline nextflow script can be executed by running
+the following command on the current cloned directory:

 ```r
 ./nextflow run pipeline